Menu

 IIT Hyderabad, IIIT-H, ISB, NALSAR, JNTU, Osmania, BITS Pilani

-IIIT-H is one of India's foremost AI and systems research institutions; ISB is one of Asia's top business schools.
-Together they anchor a pipeline that combines engineering depth with management breadth; a combination few Indian cities can match.
+IIIT-H is one of India's foremost AI and systems research institutions.
+ISB is one of Asia's top business schools.
+Together they anchor a pipeline that combines engineering depth with management breadth.

 Cultural & Lifestyle Edge